adeniyipromiseyanmife-commits/Ulera-AI/README.md

 ## 📌 What is HealthGuard AI?

+HealthGuard AI is a mobile-first **intelligent, predictive health companion** that adapts to who you are and how you live.
+It was named HealthGuard *AI* — not just HealthGuard — because it's designed to be generative, predictive, and context-aware.
+A market trader under the sun has different health risks than a civil servant in an air-conditioned office.
+A student under exam stress needs different guidance than an okada driver on a long route.
+HealthGuard AI understands this and responds accordingly.

-HealthGuard AI is a mobile-first intelligent support system that addresses Nigeria's dual healthcare crisis:
+It addresses Nigeria's dual healthcare crisis:

-- **Healthcare workers** (Doctors, Nurses, CHEWs) burn out silently — with no easy tool to self-monitor or get early support
+- **Healthcare professionals** (Doctors, Nurses, CHEWs) burn out silently — with no easy tool to self-monitor or get early support
-- **Patients and individuals** don't know what HMO plans they're entitled to in their state — so they delay or avoid care entirely
+- **Patients and individuals** across all professions don't know what HMO plans they're entitled to in their state — so they delay or avoid care entirely

 HealthGuard AI solves both problems under one platform, across **3 user modes** and **all 36 states + FCT**.